Search RFE/RL

 Vladyslav Yesypenko

-Vladyslav Yesypenko, a dual Ukrainian-Russian citizen and journalist who contributed to Crimea.Realities, a regional news outlet of RFE/RL’s Ukrainian Service, was detained by Russia’s Federal Security Service (FSB) in Simferopol on March 10, 2021, on suspicion of collecting information for Ukrainian intelligence.
+Vladyslav Yesypenko, a Ukrainian citizen and journalist who contributed to Crimea.Realities, a regional news outlet of RFE/RL’s Ukrainian Service, was detained by Russia’s Federal Security Service (FSB) in Simferopol on March 10, 2021, on suspicion of collecting information for Ukrainian intelligence.
 Vladyslav left Crimea for mainland Ukraine with his family following the 2014 Russian annexation, returning periodically to report for RFE/RL on the social and environmental situation on the peninsula.

 On July 15, 2021, Vladyslav was charged with “possession and transport of explosives,” a charge he steadfastly denies.
 On February 16, 2022, a Russian judge in occupied Crimea sentenced him to six years in prison in a closed-door trial.
 Prosecutors have since admitted that a grenade “found” in Vladyslav’s vehicle did not have his fingerprints on it.
 On August 18, 2022, the Moscow-controlled Supreme Court of Crimea shortened his prison term to five years.